 Value Methodology (VM)

 VM is not cost-cutting, quality reduction, or a process that can be applied without top management support and the support of all functional disciplines.
-VM is however, a process to identify unnecessary cost in a project, and to offer alternatives while assuring quality, reliability, life cycle cost, and other critical factors meet or exceed expectations.
-A VM workshop consists of gathering the required stakeholders and conducting VE sessions that follow sequential six phases.
+VM is, however, a process to identify unnecessary costs in a project and to offer alternatives while assuring quality, reliability, life cycle cost, and other critical factors meet or exceed expectations.
+A VM workshop consists of gathering the required stakeholders and conducting VE sessions that follow six sequential phases.

 - Function Analysis

 This phase will take you beyond your present knowledge to a fuller understanding of the complete project being analyzed.
 It encompasses three techniques, securing the facts, determining the costs, and fixing costs on specifications and requirements.

 The project overview consists of identifying the background, purpose, location, budgets, schedule, and also the identities of the designers, owners, contractors, and other stakeholders.
 It includes an evaluation of the gathered information for the project such as; studies, operations, site issues, material or labor constraints, municipality requirements, front end engineering (FEED), or architectural renderings.
 Securing the facts focuses on the information of; why, what, when, where, how, and who for the project.
 The information is placed in worksheets that lead the team through the information gathering exercise.